bringey/SPLoader/CONTRIBUTING.md

 ### Organization

-Source code is organized into separate git repos.
-Each repo is added to the main repository as a submodule.
-For example, the SPLoader/loader repo contains the stage 1 binary for the bootloader.
+Source code is organized into projects.
+For example, the SPLoader/loader project contains the stage 1 binary for the bootloader.

-Header files for each project reside in the `include/` folder.
-Common header files or library headers used by multiple projects go in the root repo's `include/` folder.
-C and assembly source files reside in a `src/` folder.
+Header files shared between all projects and/or library headers reside in the `include/` folder.
+Project-specific header files and source files reside in their corresponding project folder.

-All public header files must reside in the `include/` folder.
-Header files for a project are located in a directory with the project's name in the `include/` folder.
-A public header is a header that can be include'd by any source file.
-A private header is a header that can only be include'd by certain source files.
-Private headers should reside with the source files.

 The following file extensions are used:
   * .c for C source files